dorianboone/dorianboone/README.md

 ## Hi there 👋
+- I'm currently studying software development, as well as learning Finnish.
+- Apart from that, I am an artist and quality assurance tester in the video game industry.

 <!--
 **dorianboone/dorianboone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.